S. P. Mylvaganam: Iconic status

 Mylvaganam belonged to that select band of announcers of Radio Ceylon who enjoyed iconic status in South Asia.
 Radio Ceylon, now the Sri Lanka Broadcasting Corporation, is the oldest radio station in the region.

 He helped popularise Radio Ceylon in India - millions tuned into the station.
-In a time where announcers arose above narrow racial barriers, Mylvaganam had close friendships with Sinhala announcers who worked on the English and Sinhala services.
+In a time when announcers arose above narrow racial barriers, Mylvaganam had close friendships with Sinhala announcers who worked on the English and Sinhala services.
 He worked very closely with Vernon Corea on radio programmes and they shared ideas together.
 Mylvaganam was popular right across South Asia.

 Involvement with Tamil Stars from India

-Mylvaganam was very involved with Tamil stars of the time such as Shivaji Ganeshan, MGR and other popular stars, such was his pulling power on the Indian sub-continent.
-He and his wife were the catalysts who brought MGR and Saroja Devi to Sri Lanka on his first visit in October 1965, to judge a beauty pageant in Kandy, sponsored by the Independent Newspapers Ltd. It still remains very vividly in many peoples memory the day MGR and Saroja Devi visited Mylvaganan's residence in Colombo.
+Mylvaganam was very involved with Tamil stars of the time such as Shivaji Ganeshan, MGR and other popular stars, such was his pulling power on the Indian subcontinent.
+He and his wife were the catalysts who brought MGR and Saroja Devi to Sri Lanka on his first visit in October 1965, to judge a beauty pageant in Kandy, sponsored by the Independent Newspapers Ltd. It still remains very vividly in many people's memory the day MGR and Saroja Devi visited Mylvaganan's residence in Colombo.
 The railway tracks, the streets and the beach were spilling with crowds shouting and screaming to see MGR and Saroja Devi.

 Naan Kanda Sorgam (நான் கண்ட சொர்க்கம்)

 In an Indian film titled Naan Kanda Sorgam (நான் கண்ட சொர்க்கம்), the comedian Thangavelu goes to heaven and when he meets God Indira he tries to show him the western song and he tunes the Radio the first thing he hears is the voice of Mylvaganam and says "Oh!
 He has come here too".
 This shows how much pride he has achieved during that time.
-He was the first Tamil Disc Jockey in the sense of western radio.
+He was the first Tamil Disc Jockey in the sense of Western radio.